HactarCE/ajfarkas.dev/content/blog/visualize-4d/index.md

 This is much more difficult to understand at first than cross-sections, but is arguably more powerful.
 After spending some time in the program, the visualization starts to become intuitive---smaller objects near the center of the projection are farther away, and moving forward causes far-away objects in front to become closer, making them appear to grow.

 <span class="magenta">4D</span> Blocks and its predecessor, [<span class="magenta">4D</span> Maze](https://www.urticator.net/maze/), are the only <span class="magenta">4D</span> games I'm aware of with first-person camera controls and an unconstrained vertical axis.
-Unfortunately they have no mouse controls and the keyboard controls are not particularly satisfying to use.
-I would love to see a modern rewrite[^blocks-rewrite].
+Unfortunately they have no mouse controls and the keyboard controls are not particularly satisfying to use. ~~I would love to see a modern rewrite[^blocks-rewrite].~~

+**UPDATE (June 2025):** 4D Blocks _does_ have a modern rewrite in the form of [Tesserxel](https://wxyhly.github.io/tesserxel/), which has 4D planes, trains, chains, drones, and even a 4-dimensional backrooms to explore!
+I highly recommend trying it out.

 [^blocks-rewrite]: Luna Harran [started one](https://github.com/Sonicpineapple/Blocks), but it's currently stalled because 4D occlusion is challenging.